 Most people don't realize that blending tea is a fine art, similar to blending champagne or whiskey.
-At Tetley, our team of blenders have over 1,000 years combined tea experience, so they know a thing or two about blending!
+At Tetley, our team of blenders have over 1,000 years of combined tea experience, so they know a thing or two about blending!

 Tetley has been sourcing the highest quality teas for over 180 years.
 Our professional tea tasters, based in 7 countries around the world, have over 1000 years’ worth of experience and we believe that our expertise is second to none.
 An interesting fact is that around 165 million cups of tea are being consumed in UK every day – that is nearly enough to fill 20 Olympic swimming pools!
-90% of the tea we drink in Britain is actually a tea blend, containing a variety of different sourced teas.
+Most of the tea we drink is actually a tea blend, containing a variety of different sourced teas.
 Tea is often sold at auctions, where our expert buyers and tasters go to assess the quality and select the best for our Tetley blends.